DelboyJay/ShippingRoutes/README.rst

 INSTALLATION
 ------------------------------------------------------------------------
-To install the required packages run the following:
+To install the required packages, run the following:

 * pip install virtualenv
 * virtualenv venv